C7YPT0N1C/Scratch_Bruteforce/README.md

 USE INSTRUCTIONS:

+(Just press space and follow on-screen instructions, but this is here if you need it.)

 BRUTEFORCING:
 - Press space key
 - Choose bruteforce method:
   - "numerical" will bruteforce a password with numbers only
+    - You can also put in "num", if you're too lazy
   - "alphabetical" will bruteforce a password with normal letters and symbols only
+    - You can also put in "alpha", if you're too lazy
   - "plain" will bruteforce a password with normal letters, numbers, and symbols

 - Enter a  password: